 Who Will Fix My Boiler?

 Most people don’t think to call a plumber to handle their boiler maintenance or repair.
 Still, a qualified Master Plumber will be your go-to person for any boiler issues!
 These plumbers require special licensing and certifications to work with boilers, so only a select few will qualify.
-Thankfully at Abend Plumbing and Heating, we have Master Plumbers on staff, with those certifications, that are ready to help you maintain or install your boiler!
+Thankfully, at Abend Services, we have Master Plumbers on staff with those certifications, who are ready to help you maintain or install your boiler!

 Boilers can be complicated.
 However, we don’t need to be!
 We hope to work with you to have a heated and safe home or commercial building throughout the year.
-Our plumbers at Abend Plumbing and Heating and Heating are licensed, qualified, and ready to come to maintain your boiler whenever you need us.
+Our plumbers at Abend Service are licensed, qualified, and ready to come to maintain your boiler whenever you need us.